 The Zen Bluetooth Receiver closely resembles the iFi Zen DAC in both look and feel.
 At 1.05 lbs., it’s just a hare lighter than it’s 1.08 lb. blood brother, but the difference is basically negligible when you hold them both in your hands.

-Like the Zen DAC, this baby is an all aluminum chassis and also rejects fingerprints.
-This is a welcome change from your typical Amp/DAC; it seems like they’re all fingerprint magnets and it just ends up looking awful.
+Like the Zen DAC, this baby is an all aluminum chassis and also rejects fingerprints, which is a welcome change from your typical Amp/DAC; it seems like they’re all fingerprint magnets and it just ends up looking awful.
 I’m glad to see that iFi took note of the smudgy issues present in both their xDSD and xCAN.
 Both of those were fantastic products in their own right, but the glossy finish kind of ruined the vibe.
 You were constantly wiping them clean with a small cloth and it got kind of annoying (to the point of you just not giving a crap anymore).

 With the Zen Blue and the Zen DAC, even trying really hard to make a fingerprint results in no fingerprint.
 Maybe I’m beating a dead horse by now.